AyhamJar/application-brand-crafter-with-AWS-PartyRock/README.md

-# App Theme Lab with AWS PartyRock
+# Theme Lab with AWS PartyRock

 ## Overview
 App Theme Lab is a tool that helps you generate names, slogans, and color schemes for your application based on your application description.
 It simplifies the process of creating a unique identity for your app.